 The university may extend adjunct faculty appointments upon recommendation of a department and with support of the appropriate dean and the provost.
-Adjunct faculty members must possess the necessary education and experience expected by the department to meet the instructional needs for which they are appointed.
+Adjunct faculty members must meet the minimum teaching qualifications as described in 3.II.E.
 Adjunct faculty will be entitled to Torreyson Library privileges and to use the title Adjunct Instructor.